 If only one spouse tested positive, the judge is more likely to award custody to the spouse that tested negative, and may order supervised or restricted visitation rights, especially if the drug or alcohol abuse lead to abusive behavior, impaired driving, or mistreatment of their spouse or children.

 Divorce cases can quickly become contentious, even when children aren’t involved.
 Cases where children are involved, especially if one or both spouses file a motion to request a drug test, can become even more so.
 When this happens, it’s especially important to have qualified and experienced legal defense standing beside you.
-At Givens Givens Sparks, our Tampa divorce lawyers understand what may be at stake for you, and our ultimate goal is to protect your rights in order to secure your family’s wellbeing.
+At Robert Sparks Attorneys, our Tampa divorce lawyers understand what may be at stake for you, and our ultimate goal is to protect your rights in order to secure your family’s wellbeing.
 With over 135 of collective experience, our attorneys have to knowledge you need to fight for the best possible outcome.
 Visit our website to request a case consultation, or call us at (813) 336-3348 to set up a meeting with one of our divorce attorneys.